 All the details: Full Moon Party

-Cost: There is no cost associated with Full Moon Party, so they only associated cost is alcohol.
+Cost: There is no cost associated with Full Moon Party, so the only thing to pay for is alcohol.
 Large buckets of mixed drinks only cost around 200THB, and contain nearly half a bottle of spirits and several cans of Red Bull.
-It’s a bad idea to drink more than one of these if you don’t handle alcohol well; actually, it’s probably advisable to buy alcohol from a shop and mix your own drinks anyway, since there are horror stories about these buckets containing methanol or even being spiked with drugs.
+It’s a bad idea to drink more than one of these if you don’t handle alcohol well; actually, it’s probably advisable to buy alcohol from a shop and mix your own drinks anyway.
+I did not have a great experience personally and I’m pretty sure my drink bucket was spiked with either pure methanol or drugs.

 Getting there: Full Moon Party is held on Koh Phangan, which is accessible via ferry from Surat Thani for 500THB.